07/05/2020 12:00 AM

-Do I need to reduce the width of a panel?
+How do you reduce the width of a fence panel?

 Cutting the width of a gravel board

-If you ever modify the length of the fence panel and require a cut width kit you will also have to cut gravel boards to the matching width.
+If you ever need to modify the width of a fence panel, you will also need to cut down the width of the gravel board to match.

-Like our fence panels our gravel boards are 1.83m long.
+Similar to our fence panels, gravel boards are 1.83m in width.
+Gravel boards can be cut down without the use of a cut down kit.
 Our gravel boards include two spacer blocks stopping the gravel board from being able to move when installed in the slotted posts.
-These spacer blocks can usually be easily removed but they can also be purchased separately if spares are needed (667601) so once the length of the board is cut you will need to reapply a spacer block to insert back into the slotted fence post.
-We also supply a hedgehog friendly version of this gravel board (667610).
-We generally advise when cutting any out of ground timber only from Jacksons Fencing, to always apply our Cut End Preservative but gravel board (in ground contact timber) is the only scenario where we allow the use of out Cut End Preservative to preserve 25 years guarantee.
+These spacer blocks can be easily removed using a claw hammer and carefully levered off and reused, but they can also be purchased separately if spares are needed (667601).
+Once the length of the board is cut you will need to reattach the spacer blocks at the end of the gravel board allowing it to be re-inserted back into the slotted fence post.
+We also supply a hedgehog friendly version of this gravel board (667610) and if this needs cutting down, then the opposite end of the hole should be cut.

 If you need any further information relating to our panels, reducing their width or gravel boards, please do not hesitate to contact our friendly sales team